How contact patterns destabilize and modulate epidemic outbreaks: Supplementary Material

 To check the effect of contacts that could take place with people who were not part of the study, we investigate disease onsets that do not directly follow the contact patterns observed in the data (Fig.~\ref{fig:controls_infectious_encounters}).
 In our analysis of the main manuscript, an infection could only originate from an encounter with another participant in the data set.
 Here, we keep the original encounter trains (to evaluate potentially infectious encounters) but the disease onset can occur at any time, due to a hypothetical contact with an external person.
 We focus on the resulting distribution and the mean of potentially infectious encounters $n_{\rm inf}$ (Fig.~\ref{fig:controls_infectious_encounters}).

-We distinguish the following different possibilities of disease onset: \begin{description}[style=multiline, leftmargin=3.0cm, labelindent=0.5cm] \item[internal] Onsets occur as in the main manuscript only at encounters recorded in the data set.
+We distinguish the following different possibilities of disease onset: \begin{description}[style=multiline, leftmargin=3.5cm, labelindent=1cm] \item[internal] Onsets occur as in the main manuscript only at encounters recorded in the data set.
 This naturally incorporates the spatio-temporal structure of encounters, in particular their temporal inhomogeneity and their variability across participants.

-\item[external i)] Onsets occur completely random, at random times for random participants.
+\item[external i)] Onsets occur completely randomly, at random times for random participants.
 This neglects both temporal inhomogeneity of encounters and their variability across individuals.

-\item[external ii)] Onsets occur at random times with probability proportional to the encounter rate for random participants with probability proportional their total number of encounters.
+\item[external ii)] Onsets occur at random times with probability proportional to the encounter rate for random participants with probability proportional to their total number of encounters.
 This incorporates both the (averaged) temporal inhomogeneity of encounters and the variability across individuals.

-\item[external iii)] Onsets occur at random times with probability proportional to the encounter rate but for uniformly random participants.
+\item[external iii)] Onsets occur at random times with probability proportional to the encounter rate but uniformly across random participants.
 This incorporates the (averaged) temporal inhomogeneity of encounters but neglects the variability across individuals.

 \item[external iv)] Onsets occur at uniformly random times for random participants with probability proportional their total number of encounters.
-This neglects the temporal inhomogeneity of encounters but incorporates the variability across individuals. \end{description}
+This neglects the temporal inhomogeneity of encounters but incorporates the variability across individuals.